eavpsp/Glad-NX-NV_gpu_shader5-ext-4.2/README.md

 ### Prerequisites

-- Ensure you have a working build environment compatible with LIBNX.
+- Ensure you have a working build DEVKITPRO environment compatible with LIBNX.
-- Install the necessary development tools and libraries for OpenGL and NV GPU Shader 5.

 ### Installation